nolar/kopf/docs/naming.rst

 It is capitalised in all natural language texts:

-    *I like to use Kopf to manage my domain in Kubernetes.*
+    *I like using Kopf to manage my domain in Kubernetes.*

 It is lower-cased in all system and code references::